 1. ccTLDs

 ccTLDs give the strongest geo-targeting signal to search engines.
-Like, when you use yoursite.de, Google pretty much instantly gets that you're trying to reach German users.
-It’s super clear.
-This setup also helps build trust with local people, since they see their own country’s domain extension and it just feels more familiar.
+When you use yoursite.de, the country target is immediately clear.
+This setup can also build trust with local users because the domain extension feels familiar.

 The downside?